 Nervous system effects.
 Some drugs cause nerve damage.
 This can cause the following nerve or muscle symptoms:

 - Weakness or numbness in the hands, feet, or both

 - Shaking or trembling

 Sexual and reproductive issues.
-Chemotherapy can affect sexual function and fertility (a woman’s ability to conceive a child or maintain a pregnancy and a man’s ability to father a child).
-Talk with your doctor about the possible sexual and reproductive side effects before treatment begins.
+Chemotherapy can affect your fertility.
+For women, this is the ability to get pregnant and carry a pregnancy.
+For men, fertility is the ability to make a woman pregnant.
+Being tired or feeling sick from cancer or treatment can also affect your ability to enjoy sex.
+Talk with your doctor about these possible side effects before treatment starts.
 Learn more about managing sexual and reproductive side effects .

 Appetite loss.
-People receiving chemotherapy may eat less than usual, not feel hungry at all, or feel full after eating only a small amount.
-Ongoing appetite loss can lead to weight loss, malnutrition, and loss of muscle mass and strength, which can hinder the body’s ability to recover from chemotherapy.
+You might eat less than usual, not feel hungry at all, or feel full after eating a small amount.
+If this lasts through treatment, you may lose weight and not get the nutrition you need.
+You may also lose muscle mass and strength.
+All these things lower your ability to recover from chemotherapy.
 Learn more about managing appetite loss .

 Hair loss.
-Patients receiving chemotherapy may lose hair from all over the body, gradually or in clumps.
-This side effect most often starts after the first several weeks or rounds of chemotherapy and tends to increase one to two months into treatment.
+Some types of chemotherapy cause hair loss from all over your body.
+It may come out a little at a time or in large clumps.
+Hair loss usually starts after the first several weeks of chemotherapy.
+It tends to increase 1 to 2 months into treatment.
+Your doctor can predict the risk of hair loss based on the drugs and doses you are receiving.
 Learn more about managing hair loss .